Aryan3411/Aryan3411/README.md

 - 🌱 I’m currently learning Full stack web development course.
 - 📖 I have completed my graduction in Bsc Computer Science from Mumbai University.
 - 📫 How to reach me @email - aryanshetye9168513411@gmail.com - @insta - aryan_shetye
-- 💻 I am doing my first internship in the company Teksands.ai for two months as a Software Developer intern.
+- 💻 I am doing my first internship in the company teksands.ai for two months as a Software Developer intern.
 <!---
 Aryan3411/Aryan3411 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.